Perihelion Science Fiction

 Perihelion Science Fiction is an American online science fiction magazine specializing in hard science fiction.
-The first issue was published November 12, 2012, and it has maintained a regular monthly update schedule since.
+The first issue was published on November 12, 2012, and it has maintained a regular monthly update schedule since.
 Perihelion has published fiction by authors such as Joseph Green, Ken Liu, Lela E. Buis, Aliya Whiteley, and Steve Stanton, including articles by National Press Club member John A. McCormick and comic strips and illustrations by Casey Brillon, Christopher Baldwin, and John Waltrip.
 Sam Bellotto Jr., is the editor and publisher.
 Eric M. Jones is the associate editor.
 Perihelion Science Fiction pays semi-professional rates for fiction.

 Formats

 Perihelion Science Fiction is published as an online webzine on the 12th of each month.
 Content includes: short fiction; flash fiction; articles; comic strips; reviews of books, movies, and video games; reader feedback; editorials.
 The five most recent issues are maintained online at all times.
 The magazine is free to read.